qdeslandes/yall/README.md

 ### Misc

-Feel free to contribute to the project and send a pull request.
+yall is an open-source project, feel free to contribute to the project and send a pull request.
 To get some personnal help or report a bug, you can contact `naccyde <at> naccyde <dot> eu` ;) .